| Competition

 of these measures with the relevant agreement but the committees

+are not mandated to make findings.
 7.12 The regular meetings of the various WTO committees are often

 used to raise bilaterally certain issues in the margin of these